Aoldri/anomaly-modding-book/src/scripting/ui.md

 </w>
 ```

+Note that the elements are initially drawn at a 1024x768 resolution, then stretched to fit the game resolution.
+This is why there are `_16` variants of these files, which are used when you play in a 16:9 resolution to compensate for this stretching effect.
+One application of this is to resize icons to appear square after stretching.

 ## Scripts

 This is what makes everything work: how buttons respond to clicks, specify what elements are drawn on-screen, and modify the UI components on-the-fly.